UPPMAX/programming_formalisms/DevelopmentDesign/README.md

   http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd

-TDD will be covered in detail elsewhere, but the general idea of TDD is to generate roubust solutions through the use of test for the whole life cycle.
+TDD will be covered in detail elsewhere, but the general idea of TDD is to generate robust solutions through the use of test for the whole life cycle.

 ## AGILE Development and the The AGILE manifesto
 Manifesto for Agile Software Development